Drug Detox in Florida

 Last, but not least, we help them decide their next step.
 This can include residential or outpatient treatment for instance.
 The goal of detox is to be the first step on a journey that allows people to enjoy lifelong sobriety.

 Many people make an assumption insurance does not cover drug detox in Florida.
 However, most insurance plans do cover addiction treatment.
 They recognize that substance use disorders fall under the heading of a disease.
 Conversely, they provide coverage for detox programs and other treatments as well.

+We work with, Tufts Health, Aetna, Anthem Blue Cross and Blue Shield to name a few.
 First, call the insurance company and ask about their plans.
-After, they can help you understand your options and answer your questions.
+After, they can help patients understand their options and answer their questions.
 Additionally, many plans require people to receive prior approval before starting programs.
 For this reason, make sure to find out the specifics of the policy.